KelvinAmwata/AWS-Data-Ingestion/README.md

 - AWS Glue
 - AWS S3
 - PowerBI (https://powerbi.microsoft.com/en-us/downloads/)
-### Project Steps:
+  #Project Steps:
+## Creating an AWS Account
 - The first step is to create an AWS account if you do not have one, please follow the steps highlighted here: [https://docs.aws.amazon.com/accounts/latest/reference/manage-acct-creating.html]
+- Create a firehose stream to which Lambda will ingest the data
+-